PyConLimerick/Limerick2020/06_Sponsorship_Information.md

 #### What is included in catering ?

-* Only coffee break, there is a break for lunch, but it is not included.
+* Only coffee break, there is a break for lunch, but it is not included as standard.
+* There are two coffee breaks, one in the morning, one in the afternoon.
+Both breaks are 25 minutes long.
+* Coffee will be served in the Sponsor Area, in close proximity to sponsors.
+ - In the event of overcrowding, we may use the front lobby also (to the left of the floor plan).

 ### Do we need to buy ticket for our staff ?